dwavesystems/dimod/README.rst

 >>> bqm = dimod.BinaryQuadraticModel({0: -1, 1: -1}, {(0, 1): 2}, 0.0, dimod.BINARY)  # QUBO
 >>> bqm_ising = bqm.change_vartype(dimod.SPIN, inplace=False)  # Ising

-This example uses one of dimod's test samplers, ExactSampler, a solver that calculates the energies of all possible samples.
+This example uses one of dimod's test samplers, ExactSolver, a solver that calculates the energies of all possible samples.

 >>> import dimod